karanurao/karanurao/README.md

 <a href="https://www.linkedin.com/in/karanurao/"><img src="https://github.com/karanurao/karanurao/blob/main/assets/linkedin.svg" align="left" height="35" ></a>
 <br> <hr>

 Welcome!
 Karan here and this is my official github page.
-I am learing and will always be learning and this githube is one part of it.
+I am learing and will always be learning and this github is one part of it.
 Lets cherish all the internet things.

 • Interested in tech stuff and digital growth.<br>
 • Currently focusing on web applications (React).<br>